neepooha/neepooha/README.md

 <h1 align="center"> Hi, I'm Neepooha </h1>

 ### About me:
-I'm a web developer.
+I'm a backend developer.
 My path to IT began with Pascal and Python.
 Thanks to them, I learned the basics of programming.
 Later, at university, computer science and C++ became my priorities.
 At the moment, my main language is Golang, and my goal is to get a job in a large company to learn how development works from the inside and gain a ton of experience.
 - ❤️ I Love Golang
 - 🔞 19 y.o.
 - 🎓 Student NSTU